nathanieleh/Scuffdle/notes.md

 x Enter will submit guess
-x compare each letter with the corresponding letter in solution word x update the state/color of the letter
-- If all letters are "correct" / green,  game is won
+x compare each letter with the corresponding letter in solution word x update the state/color of the letter x If all letters are "correct" / green,  game is won

 Guesses must be real word "in word list"